matthewowen/jekyll-mapping/README.markdown

     {% include jekyll_mapping.html %}
     </body>

-You don't need to wrap the above in any if statements - jekyll-mapping won't output anything if the page doesn't have both a latitude and longitude set.
+You don't need to wrap the above in any if statements - jekyll-mapping won't output anything if it isn't supposed to.

 Enjoy!